 Computer virus online scam

-The reality: once you click on the link or attachment it releases a virus to attack your computer, giving access to criminals or scanning it for your private information.
+- The reality: once you click on the link or attachment it releases a virus to attack your computer, giving access to criminals who might be able to scan it for your private information.

-- The scam: phishing emails can direct you to copycat sites.
-Scammers might also create duplicates of government websites, such as the passport office, the DVLA or HMRC that appear in search engine findings.
+- The scam: phishing emails, instant messages or posts on Facebook and Twitter can direct you to copycat sites.
+Scammers might also create duplicates of government websites, such as the passport office, the DVLA or HMRC, that appear in search engine results.

-- The reality: when you click on that site to apply for your new passport, driving license or EHIC card, you’ll be charged additional fees.
+- The reality: when you click on that site to apply for your new passport, driving licence or European Health Insurance Card (EHIC), you’ll be charged additional fees.
 Without a doubt, you’ll pay more than you would if you went directly through the official government departments.

 Relationship online scam